weineran/canvaslib/README.md

 # canvaslib
+A Python library for interacting with Canvas LMS via APIs

 ## Setup
 After cloning this repo, run `setup.py` and follow the instructions.
 This will involve generating a Canvas authentication token.